CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-endpoint/0021-vulnerabilities-to-servicenow.md

 ---

 ## Configuration
+* Set the `CVE Score Threshold` local variable to the minimum CVE score you want to generate incidents for.
+This is 6.5 by default
 * By default, the workflow is configured to run once a day using the **0021 - Secure Endpoint - Vulnerabilities to ServiceNow Incidents** [schedule]({{ site.baseurl }}/schedules).
 When you import the workflow, the schedule trigger will be disabled.
 To enable the schedule:
 	* Open the workflow in the workflow editor
 	* Scroll down to the **Triggers** section of the workflow's properties and click **Secure Endpoint Event Polling**